carla-simulator/carla/Docs/adv_traffic_manager.md

 </table>
 <br>

-By default, vehicles will not ignore any actor, drive at their current speed limit and leave 1 meter of safety distance between them.
-All of these properties can be easily managed as any other _set()_ method would.

 #### Creating a Traffic Manager

-A TM instance can be created in any [carla.Client](python_api.md#carla.Client).
-To get it, two elements are needed: the container client and the port that will be used to connect with it.
-Default port is `8000`.
+A TM instance can be created by any [carla.Client](python_api.md#carla.Client) specifying the port that will be used.
+The default port is `8000`.

 ```python
 tm = client.get_trafficmanager(port)
 ```

 Now the TM needs some vehicles to be in charge of.
-In order to do so, enable the autopilot mode for every vehicle it is in charge of.
+In order to do so, enable the autopilot mode for the set of vehicles to be managed.
 In case the client is not connected to any TM, an instance will be created with default presets.

 ```python
  for v in vehicles_list: